Drip Irrigation for Home Gardens

 Pressure regulator – a device that reduces incoming water pressure for low-pressure drip systems.
 Typical household water pressure is 50 to 60 psi while drip systems are designed to operate at around 20 to 30 psi depending on the manufacturer.

 Turbulent flow emitter – emitters with a series of channels that force water to flow faster not allowing particles to settle out and plug the emitter.

 Zone – the section of an irrigation system that can be operated at one time by means of a single control valve.

 Drip irrigation for windbreaks, Walter Trimmer and Brian Chandler, University of Nebraska NebGuide 525.

 Operating and Maintaining a Home Irrigation System, C.R.
-Wilson and D. Whiting, Colorado State University Extension fact sheet no. 7.239.1C.
-Wilson, Colorado State University Extension horticulture agent, Denver county; M. Bauer, CLIA, irrigation specialist, Eagle River Water and Sanitation District, Vail.
+Wilson and D. Whiting, Colorado State University Extension fact sheet no. 7.239.*C. Wilson, former Colorado State University Extension horticulture agent, Denver County; M. Bauer, CLIA, irrigation specialist, Eagle River Water and Sanitation District, Vail.
 Reviewed by Kurt Jones, Colorado State University Extension agent, Chaffee County.
 9/98.
 Revised 7/14.

 Go to top of this page.